The Plank Challenge for Beginners

-Guys, the 30 day plank challenge has turned out to be hard as hell.
+A while back, I made a post about the 30 day plank challenge but that turned out to be hard as hell.
 That’s especially true when your current core is a big pile of jello.
 If this applies to you then read on.
 However, if you’re already a fitness beast then maybe the original 30 day plank challenge will fit your needs.

 Related : The original 30 day plank challenge

-I’m nearing the end of that challenge right now and it’s been a real struggle.
+That challenge ended up being a real struggle.
 The first few days were easy.
 However, I quickly realized that it picks up far too quickly.
 20 seconds were no problem and the next few days were fine too.
 However, it all started to fall apart for me once I hit the 60 second mark.
 Suddenly, my whole body was shaking and my core was aching.

 It only got worse from there.

 My fiancee seemed to be doing decent even as we reached the 150 second mark.
 However, my core would no longer stand for it and I found myself collapsing well before the timer ran out.
 I had to start splitting those days out into multiple planks to reach my daily goal.
-Now that we’re nearing the 210 second mark, I have to do three sets during the day to reach that total.
+When I hit the latter days, I had to do three sets during the day to reach that total.

 In all seriousness, it IS definitely #1.
 Doing poorly in an exercise program doesn’t mean you suck or anything like that.
 It just means you have to lower the intensity to a level that suits you and work your way up to a harder program.

 An exercise program has to be designed in relation to the fitness level of the person doing it.
-One does not simply walk into Mordor 24/7 Fitness(those orcs gotta lift) expecting to bench 300 lbs on their first day.
+One does not simply walk into Mordor 24/7 Fitness(those orcs gotta lift although they can’t right now cause everything is closed) expecting to bench 300 lbs on their first day.
 You start with just the bar then work your way up to higher weights.

 That’s why I’m back here with an update to the original plank challenge for those of us who are starting at the bottom.
 Changing a weak core is possible.
 However, it’s better to start somewhere that fits your fitness level.
 I wanted to revisit this for that reason.
 Now, I introduce the beginner 30 day plank challenge.